publiccodenet/about/organization/staff-code-of-conduct.md

 Gifts may only be accepted without prior approval when:

-* there is a cultural, social or diplomatic obligation to accept the gift
+* there is a cultural, social or diplomatic obligation to accept the gift or it can be considered as promotional merchandise
 * the value of the gift does not exceed €50
 * there is no accumulation